-When you are in Petersburg, you'll notice that it is more blue-collar than most other communities in America.
-38.36% of Petersburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
+38.36% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Petersburg is a town of sales and office workers, managers and service providers.
 There are especially a lot of people living in Petersburg who work in office and administrative support (12.95%), management occupations (12.23%) and sales jobs (8.79%).

 Setting & Lifestyle

 Overall, Petersburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.